a-s-t-e-y-a/obsidian_vault_backup/1-RoughNotes/LINUX_NETWORKING/networking through linux.md

 Network communication is accomplished via `read`/`write` or `recv`/`send` calls for TCP sockets and `recvfrom`/`sendto` for UDP sockets.
 ```

-however you can leverage this kernel capab
+however you can leverage this kernel capability in user space
+by using
+PF_PACKET option when creating a socket
+this can implement application layer share packets at very low level also like ethernet etc...